craftingcity/RollHighOrDie/Core RHoD/Character Rules/Skills.md

 #### Perception
 > Perception is the ability to notice and comprehend important sense-stimulus.
 #### Streetwise
-> Streetwise is the ability to maneuver through a
+> Streetwise is the ability to gather information within or navigate through a
 ### Charisma
 #### Diplomacy
 #### Deception